Latin Cases Explained: An Easy Beginner-Friendly Guide

 Vocative Case in Latin

 The vocative is used for direct address.
-When you speak to someone and use their name, that name is in the vocative.
+When you speak to someone and use their name or a title, that name or title is in the vocative.

-For most Latin nouns, the vocative looks identical to the nominative, but the second declension preserves distinct case forms.
+For most Latin nouns, the vocative looks identical to the nominative.
+Only the second declension preserves distinct case forms.

 Marce, mēcum venī! = Marcus, come with me!